 To read more about student projects visit our Dspace site.

 Other Student Projects

+Harvesting Community - Craig Sorochan, a producer and documentary filmmaker, explores the thriving organic farming culture and food culture of British Columbia’s southwest coast.
 While organic food production and consumption are increasingly mainstream, communication of the value of organic farming has been identified as a key challenge by many organic farmers, and this film bridges the communications gap between organic farmers and consumers.
-See the Harvesting Community film on vimeo, and visit the accompanying website.